pontuselmrin/pontuselmrin.github.io/_posts/2025-02-18-Visualizing_Matrix_Multiplication.md

 ![Matrix Multiplication - Perspective 1](/assets/images/matmul1.png)
 ![Matrix Multiplication - Perspective 2](/assets/images/matmul2.png)

-The images illustrate how a matrix product can be viewed as a sum of rank-one matrices–– a perspective that appears in various contexts, such as matrix decomposition and attention mechanisms in Transformers.
+The images illustrate how a matrix product can be viewed as a sum of rank-one matrices– a perspective that appears in various contexts, such as matrix decomposition and attention mechanisms in Transformers.

 In general, thinking of familiar concepts in new ways helps with intuition.
 I’ve found it helpful to create flashcards based on Bendersky's article and the decomposition above, and I would highly recommend doing the same.